 The Workshop introduces the fundamental concepts of application containerization to engineers so they are comfortable starting to build, ship, and run containerized applications using Docker.

-- understanding the differences between virtual machines and application containers
+- understand the differences between virtual machines and application containers

-- what goes in and what should stay out of a Dockerfile to maximize efficiency, portability, and security
+- put the right things in (and keep the wrong things) out of a Dockerfile to maximize efficiency, portability, and security

-- how to build and publish custom Docker images
+- learn to build and publish custom Docker images

-- how to run containerized applications locally and on servers with Docker
+- learn to run containerized applications locally and on servers safely with Docker

 Attendees will learn: